prendradjaja/advent-of-code-2022/13--distress-signal/README.txt

 Haskell tricks here at some point!)
 So it ended up being quite a lot of work for me: I had to figure out how to write a parser in Python first and then port it to Haskell.
 (See python directory)

+The whole time I was thinking, "In Python, I could've just used ast.literal_eval() and been done already!"